jraillard/parkndeploy/doc/step1_deploy_backend.md

 To deploy resources on Azure, you need to create an identity that will be allowed to do it.

-There are many [ways](https://learn.microsoft.com/azure/developer/github/connect-from-azure) are available, we'll use a `user-assigned manged identity` using **OpenID Connect** (OIDC) as it is the recommended way :
+There are many [ways](https://learn.microsoft.com/azure/developer/github/connect-from-azure) to do it, we'll use a `user-assigned manged identity` using **OpenID Connect** (OIDC) as it is the recommended way :
 - for PoC (proof of concept) situation &rarr; more simple to create
 - more secured than a basic secret using service principals